 In the first quarter of 2022, the Company established a defined contribution 401(k) plan in which employees may contribute up to 100% of their salary and bonus, subject to statutory maximum contribution amounts.
 The Company contributes a safe harbor minimum contribution equivalent to 3% of employees' compensation.
 The Company generally assumes all administrative costs of the plan.
-For the year ended December 31, 2022, the Company provided contributions of approximately \$62,000.
+For the years ended December 31, 2023 and 2022, the Company provided contributions of approximately \$66,000 and \$62,000, respectively.